greg-hutchinson/agile/introduction/PITCHME.md

 ## Goals
 ### At the end of this training you will:
 @snap[midpoint span-90 text-09]
-- Have an understanding of Agile thinking and why it works
+- Understand what it means to have an Agile mindset, by understanding its values and principals
-- Have a basic understanding of Scrum and its roles, artifacts and ceremonies
+- Have a basic understanding of the Scrum process, its roles, artifacts and ceremonies
 @snapend

 ---